3cn-ecn/nantralPlatform/docs/docs/get-started/setup-django.md

 We also suppose that you know how to use a terminal and espacially how to change the directory.
 If it is not the case, you can read the introduction of the [Install Party](install-party.md).

+Finally, all the commands of this page must be run in the `backend` directory, which is the directory for django.
 :::

 ## Create a virtual environment